tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-device-to-ndes.md

      The following values are set as DWORD entries:
      - Name: **MaxFieldLength**, with a decimal value of **65534**
      - Name: **MaxRequestBytes**, with a decimal value of **65534**

   5. Restart the NDES server.

 #### This page can't be displayed

 You have Azure AD Application Proxy configured.
 When you browse to the SCEP server URL, you receive the following error: `This page can't be displayed`

-- **Cause**: This issue occurs when the SCEP external URL is incorrect in the Application Proxy configuration, for example, https://contoso.com/certsrv/mscep/mscep.dll.
+- **Cause**: This issue occurs when the SCEP external URL is incorrect in the Application Proxy configuration.
+An example of this URL is https://contoso.com/certsrv/mscep/mscep.dll.

   **Resolution**: Use the default domain of *yourtenant.msappproxy.net* for the SCEP external URL in the Application Proxy configuration.